Learning Monotone Dynamics by Neural Networks: Introduction

+Artificial intelligence (AI) is rapidly advancing in the cyber world, especially in computer vision and natural language processing~\cite{goodfellow2016deep}.
+Recently, there has been a growing interest in building AI that can learn to interact with the physical world~\cite{sunderhauf2018limits}.
+To this end, feedforward neural networks (FNNs) can serve as building blocks to learn unknown physical system dynamics~\cite{richards_LyapunovNeuralNetwork_2018,chang_NeuralLyapunovControl_2019,kolter_LearningStableDeep_2019} {to predict their future behavior}.
+Such systems usually obey physical constraints such as monotonicity and stability~\cite{smith_MonotoneDynamicalSystems_2008}.

+Monotonicity and stability naturally arise from applications in biology and chemistry.
+For instance, in an ecological model, the population of several cooperative species can be monotone.
+If a species' population increases at some time (e.g., by bringing in new ones from outside), then other species' populations will also be higher later, as illustrated in \cref{fig:path of monotone systems}.
+Besides, monotone systems can also be stable, i.e., the populations converge to given values over time.
+Examples include traffic networks~\cite{coogan_EfficientFiniteAbstraction_2015}, chemical reactions~\cite{leenheer_MonotoneChemicalReaction_2007}, and bio-ecological models~\cite{costantino_ExperimentallyInducedTransitions_1995}.

+However, without proper treatments, monotonicity and stability are likely to be violated by FNNs in learning, and consequently, the learned dynamics will not correctly reflect the dynamics of the real systems.
+In this work, we propose a new method to impose monotonicity on FNNs in learning without reducing their expressiveness by fusing nonnegative neural networks and batch normalization.
+In addition, for monotone and stable systems, we propose another method to impose both constraints by simultaneously learning the system dynamics and the corresponding Lyapunov function, as illustrated in \cref{fig:diagram}.

-Our overall learning approach is illustrated in \cref{fig:diagram}.
-The dynamics is learned by an FNN $\hat{f}$ using the combination of sample paths, the monotonicity condition, and the Lyapunov condition; the Lyapunov function of $\hat{f}$ is learned by another FNN $\hat{V}$ using the Lyapunov condition.
-We evaluate our methods to impose monotonicity and stability constraints on two case studies (Section~\ref{sec:case}): (1)~the Lotka-Volterra model of two cooperative species that can migrate between multiple patches, and (2)~the biochemical control circuit of the translation from DNA to mRNA.
-Our results show that imposing the stability and monotonicity constraints ensures the stability of the learned FNN, as well as the monotonicity at most test points.
-In addition, the approximation error of the FNN $\hat{f}$ to the system $f$ from~\eqref{eq:system} is significantly reduced, especially for long time-horizons.
+We implement our methods in a window-based fashion on two case studies: the Lotka-Volterra model of two cooperative species that can migrate between multiple patches and the biochemical control circuit of the translation from DNA to mRNA.
+The results show that our methods ensure the stability and monotonicity of the learned FNNs at most test points.
+In addition, by imposing the constraints and the window-based implementation, the prediction errors of the FNN to the system are significantly reduced, especially for long time horizons.